roundcube/roundcubemail-helpdocs/en_US/mail/compose.rst

 **Forward as attachment**
     With this option, the original message is copied as attachment to the forwarding message.
-This will preserve the message with all its formatting and attachments and doesn't allow you to alter anyting.
+This will preserve the message with all its formatting and attachments and doesn't allow you to alter anything.

 .. index:: Recipients, CC, Bcc